someonesdad1/plib/README.md

 * pgm/prun.py
     - I use this to develop python scripts in a terminal window.
-When the script's modification time changes by saving the script in the editor window (a diffent terminal window), the script is run, allowing you to see the results without leaving your editor window.
+When the script's modification time changes by saving the script in the editor window (a different terminal window), the script is run, allowing you to see the results without leaving your editor window.
 This is handy when using short output messages when debugging functionality, as you can see everything on the screen.
 It also has an option to launch a